sghall/react-move/README.md

 #### Starting state in NodeGroup

 In `NodeGroup` you are working with an array of items and you pass a start prop (a function) that receives the data item and its index.
 The start prop will be called when that data item (identified by its key) enters.
 Note it could leave and come back and that prop will be called again.
-Immediately after the starting state is set your enter transition is called allowing you to transform that state.
+Immediately after the starting state is set your enter transition (optional) is called allowing you to transform that state.

 ```js
 <NodeGroup